Community Benefit is Good for Business

 The State of Hawaii requires Sustainable Business Corporations to benchmark their overall social and environmental performance against a third-party standard.
 The third-party standard Mana Pacific uses for an independent assessment of the company’s performance is the B Impact Assessment.
 The B Impact Assessment is considered the most credible tool a company can use to measure its impact on its workers, community, environment, and customers.

 The traditional model of project development has failed Pacific islanders, and they are demanding a better alternative.
-Akuila Tawake of The Pacific Community, the longest-running international development organization governed by the Pacific islands, stated in a recent Civil Beat article about the Moana Pledge, “the traditional model of climate financing is tailored to larger economies and less expensive projects.
+Akuila Tawake of The Pacific Community, the longest-running international development organization governed by the Pacific islands, stated in a recent Civil Beat article about Mana Pacific’s approach: “the traditional model of climate financing is tailored to larger economies and less expensive projects.
 That’s why it’s a little hard to secure grants from these climate financing institutions, because they prefer to have blended finance, that’s the biggest challenge.”
 4

-Mana Pacific pools projects and nations into tranches to lower risk for the lender, which unlocks capital for buyers – the islands – and lowers their cost of financing.
+In addition to utilizing mostly private financing rather than relying on government subsidies, Mana Pacific aggregates and pools projects across various islands and nations into portfolios to lower risk for the lender, which unlocks capital for buyers – the islands – and lowers their cost of financing.
 With the large-scale market demand, Mana Pacific can drive the prices down and provide creative and blended project financing.
 Investment capital typically requires a high return on investment, and because the risk of the project is driven down by the economies of scale, the cost of financing is reduced.
 By blending projects in a portfolio, Mana Pacific is able to develop projects that would traditionally be overlooked by financiers such as energy access and rural electrification projects.
 By blending traditional sources of financing with grants, donor-advised funds, and low-interest climate funds, it further reduces cost and opens eligibility for more communities in need.
 This increases a nation’s effectiveness in reaching its SDG goals.

-Under the Moana Pledge framework, Mana Pacific’s certified suppliers offer Most Favored Nation pricing for transport and equipment costs by taking advantage of volume discounts and economies of scale.
-This has been underutilized in the traditional development model which only focuses on small-scale projects island-by-island rather than the entire region together, which will be accessible under the Moana Pledge.
+Under our approach, Mana Pacific’s certified suppliers offer Most Favored Nation pricing for transport and equipment costs by taking advantage of volume discounts and economies of scale.
+This has been underutilized in the traditional development model which only focuses on small-scale projects island-by-island rather than the entire region together.

 Sadly, some financiers offer nations unfavorable, and sometimes predatory financial deals disguised as a fair development package, or using other pressure points to force islands to acquiesce.
 Organizations offering financial assistance without the stringent requirements Benefit Corporations have lacked the accountability to operate with fairness and integrity.

 Pooled and blended projects done in a holistic manner are more effective, less risky, less expensive and more sustainable in the long run.
-True resiliency appropriately balances People (society), Planet (environment) and Prosperity (economy).
-As such, the structure of Mana Pacific’s “resiliency project development accelerator engine”, the Moana Pledge, mirrors our benefit business model.
+True resiliency appropriately balances People (society), Planet (environment), and Prosperity (economy).
+As such, our approach to development mirrors our benefit business model.
 Recognizing that growth isn’t impactful without integrity, the individual projects developed by Mana Pacific align with a set of standards.
-The 13 Tenets of Moana Pledge provide a framework for truly resilient projects.
+The 13 Tenets listed on the right provide a framework for truly resilient projects.

 Another top reason why renewable energy projects fail in the Pacific island is because often projects lack a long-term economic plan for operations and maintenance, and do not have community support for the project.
 A business solution can address this barrier.
-The Moana Pledge framework ensures proper local training to take care of the ongoing operations and maintenance of systems and a sustainable economic model that accounts for the repair and replacement of components.
+Our approach prioritizes proper local training to take care of the ongoing operations and maintenance of systems and a sustainable economic model that accounts for the repair and replacement of components.

-The Moana Pledge maximizes local dollar retention and reinvestment back into the community where economic development and equitable access of sustainable, affordable energy is prioritized.
-Employing local resources not only ensures operational continuity of the system but provides national economic benefit.
+Our approach maximizes local dollar retention and reinvestment back into the community where economic development and equitable access to sustainable, affordable energy are prioritized.
+Employing local resources not only ensures the operational continuity of the system but also provides national economic benefit.
 Throughout project development, implementation, and maintenance, local resources are utilized as much as possible to provide the most local economic benefit.
 Local businesses will be employed and created if necessary to provide the operation and maintenance of the resilient infrastructure.
 Low-cost training certification programs are used to enhance capacity building, allowing professionals and unskilled workers to get certified to participate in the energy transition, should there be a lack of local capacity or a national desire to boost job growth in this industry

-Social resilience, which is the ability of a social system to respond and recover from disasters, is a key component to building resiliency.
-Projects under the Moana Pledge framework are culturally tailored and provide broad impact community benefit.
-Local community input and participation is critical to the holistic success of the projects.
+Social resilience, which is the ability of a social system to respond and recover from disasters, is a key component of building resiliency.
+Mana Pacific projects aim to be culturally tailored and provide broad-impact community benefits.
+Local community input and participation are critical to the holistic success of the projects.
 Community stakeholders must be incorporated into the development process of all projects.
 100% donor-backed projects offering free electricity do not stand the test of time.
 One does not value what it does not does not pay for or feel a sense of ownership of.

 Mana Pacific Advisor, and former Assistant Secretary to the Army in Energy and Environment Installations under the Obama Administration, Katherine Hammack observed, “When installing solar PV systems in some communities across Africa and the Middle East, in some cases they would be completely vandalized a week later.
 We realized that locals did not understand the value of the projects and saw it more lucrative to strip them of their parts to sell and make quick money.
 In other cases, the solar systems would remain intact, but not even connected to people’s homes because of the lack of technical understanding or misconceptions about who the energy was for.
 Solar grid installation training is not enough.
 Local communities need to feel like they are driving the project development process.”
 Moreover, the local community where the energy project is located needs to see direct benefits from the installation.
 Projects in the State of Hawaii are often stopped by the local community who are not directly involved or benefiting from the proposed system.

 The integrity of a web, or the planet and humanity as a whole, depends on the resilience and strength of each individual strand.
-Mana Pacific is on a mission to demonstrate unity is strength and we are stronger together.
-The best way to unite parties is to ensure fair and equal benefit is realized for all.
-Inclusive, “win-win” models and solutions, like the Moana Pledge, maximize social and environmental impact and financial performance.
+Mana Pacific is on a mission to demonstrate unity is strength and that we are stronger together.
+The best way to unite parties is to ensure that fair and equal benefit is realized for all.
+Inclusive, “win-win” models and solutions, like our development approach, maximize social and environmental impact and financial performance.
 Join Mana Pacific in its mission to help bring a resilient and united Pacific.

 Footnotes